STP&A 2026 Conference

 4. Interactive Sessions

-Research Paper & Discussion Proposal
+1. Research Paper & Discussion Proposal

 A 20-minute presentation and commitment to review 1-2 fellow presenters’ work in advance of the conference, forming 75-minute conference sessions.
 The purpose of this track is to provide opportunity for deep engagement with, and discussion of, works-in-progress that are intended for publication as a journal article, book chapter, or other publication.
 A “work-in-progress” is defined as a research paper that has been started, but may not be fully complete.
 Preliminary data collection, analysis, and findings are expected.
 The length of the paper should be typical for publication in an academic journal (approximately 6,000-10,000) words.

 Upon acceptance, the author(s) written work is due approximately 4 weeks in advance of the conference convening.
+For the 2026 conference, works-in-progress are due by September 15, 2026, and can be uploaded within ExOrdo.
 If the written work is not submitted by the due date, then accepted proposals may be transitioned for inclusion within the conference as a Research Presentation and authors notified of this change.
+Members of the STP&A Scientific Committee and/or STP&A Board Members will be assigned to review written work and will serve as discussants.

-Research Presentation Proposal
+2. Research Presentation Proposal

 A 20-minute presentation in a session with other research presenters, forming 60-75 minute conference sessions.
 This format has been the most traditionally included at STP&A conferences.